theprogrammersbook/lambda-functions-apps/hello-world-python/README.md

 ### Step 2: run :  sls deploy function -f hello
 Now ,sls will deploy only the funciton.
 ### Step 3: run : sls invoke -f hello -l
-## To remove the lamba funcitons (removes the function and logs from CloudWatch)
+## To remove the lamba funcitons
+ (removes the function and logs from CloudWatch, removes all the functions) sls remove

+@justin.m.chase suggested:

+Simply remove the function in serverless.yml, then run full deploy

-sls remove
+sls deploy
+the function is removed (Lambda + API Gateway).
+Perfecto!